 Realtors are constantly ushering home buyers and sellers through the process and working to make sure the transactions work for everyone involved.
 While real estate agents are unlikely to hire you directly to inspect a house, they are your very best connection to the people who need your services.

-So how can you build your relationships with real estate brokers and tap into their referral pipeline?
+So, how can you build relationships with real estate brokers and tap into their referral pipeline?
 Here’s what you need to know.

 Keep it ethical

-In general, it’s important to bear in mind that you represent the home buyer, not the agent.
-While you don’t want to gain a reputation as a “deal-killer,” you also don’t want to change your standards just to make things easier for an agent.
+Generally, it’s important to remember that you represent the home buyer, not the agent.
+While you don’t want to gain a reputation as a “deal-killer,” you don’t want to change your standards to make things easier for an agent.
 There are far better ways to impress them while still doing right by your clients.

 Get your marketing materials in order